HTTP5214-Winter2023/Team-TimeCheaters/README.md

 # Team-TimeCheaters

-## Add your own branch
+## 1. Add your own branch
-    Tdd a new branch named FirstnameLastname
+    Add a new branch named FirstnameLastname

-## Clone repo
+## 2.Clone repo
     Clone the repository to your local device

 ## Thats it for now